theoutfield/sc_sncn_motorcontrol/examples/app_demo_general_pwm/doc/index.rst

     :backlinks: none
     :depth: 3

-The purpose of this app (app_demo_general_pwm) is showing the use of pwm_service_general in :ref:`PWM Module <module_pwm>` in different SOMANET Drives .
+The purpose of this app (app_demo_general_pwm) is showing the use of pwm_service_general in :ref:`PWM Module <module_pwm>` in different SOMANET Drives.
 For this purpose, a simple function (named send_pwm_values) is defined.
 This function changes the pwm values in each execution loop, and sends them to general pwm service through its corresponding interface.

 * **Minimum Number of Cores**: 3
 * **Minimum Number of Tiles**: 1